Sainik School, Korukonda: Admissions

-Boys are admitted to classes VI and IX and is by examination.
+Boys and girls are admitted to classes VI and IX and is by examination.
 There are numerous merit cum means based scholarships sponsored both by the state government and Ministry of Defence, Government of India, made available to prospective students.

 Academics

 The school has 32 teachers.
 Some of the academic staff are recipients of the President of India's medal for best teachers.

 All students are offered the Science stream, with the option of choosing between Biology and Computer Sciences after AISSE board exams.
 The school follows CBSE curriculum and medium of instruction (and day to day conversation) is English.
 The school also prepares boys for the UPSC examination for entry into NDA, and gives guidance for other competitive exams like the National Talent Search Examination (NTSE), Maths and science Olympiad and G.K. contest.

 On the basis of the grades obtained by students in Class X and XII the school is ranked as one of the best in the country.

-There are laboratories for Physics, Chemistry, and biology.
+There are laboratories for Physics, Chemistry, biology and computer.
 The campus is covered by broadband connectivity.
 The school has a reading room and library.
-Books can be issued to boys in the afternoons and in holidays.
-All leading regional and national newspaper s and magazines are available.
+Books can be issued to students in the afternoons and in holidays.
+All leading regional and national newspapers and magazines are available.